 Ironically, one of the best warning signs are the prices.
 The biggest source of rubber belting imported into Europe is from China, who now dominate the market.
-The approach they use for the conveyor belt market is the same as they use for virtually every other industrial market, which is mass volume manufacturing at barely acceptable (and often unacceptable) standards of quality at hugely subsidized prices.
+The approach they use for the conveyor belt market is the same as they use for virtually every other industrial market, which is mass volume manufacturing at barely acceptable (and often unacceptable) standards of quality at hugely subsidised prices.

 It is not uncommon to see belts manufactured in South East Asia that are half the price of those being offered by European manufacturers.
 However, as with virtually any product, price ultimately determines the quality.
-In the case of imported conveyor belts, the difference in quality is invariably reflected in the need for repeated repairs and considerably shorter operational lifetimes.
+In the case of imported conveyor belts, the difference in quality is invariably reflected in the need for repeated repairs, a general lack of resistance to wear and ultimately, much shorter operational lifetimes.
 Indeed, all the evidence points to top quality European-made belts being able to provide up to four or five times longer operational life compared to their Asian counterparts.
 Their cost over their working life is therefore appreciably less.